erinshien/bootcampbuddyreact/plan.md

 2. Design mobile site first

-- Figure out arrangement of components
+- Figure out arrangement of components ✅
-- Make instructions a toggle button so instructions appear and disappear
+- Make instructions a toggle button so instructions appear and disappear ✅

 3. Make site responsive for desktop

+- Add background image with body on white tile on top